Discover White Sand Beaches in Ceiba

 Occasionally, there are kayak tours sponsored by the Sierra Club or operated by kayak companies (like Island Kayaking Adventures) that explore these beaches, the surrounding areas, and go out near Piñeiro Island for snorkel trips.

 There are no lifeguards at either of these beaches.
 Surf conditions can be rough and unpredictable in this area.
-Swimming at these beaches is not recommended.
+Swimming at these beaches is not recommended (though people do it all the time).